openshift-online/ocm-support-cli/README.md

 * Get all subscriptions by ClusterID and include its labels `ocm support get subscriptions [clusterID] --fetch-labels`
 * Get all subscriptions by ClusterID and include its capabilities `ocm support get subscriptions [clusterID] --fetch-capabilities`
 * Get first subscription by its externalClusterID: `ocm support get subscriptions [externalClusterID] --first`
-* Get all subscriptions by OrganizationID and include subscriptions that have Status as 'Reserverd' `ocm support get subscriptions [organizationID] "Status='Reserved'"`
+* Get all subscriptions by OrganizationID and include subscriptions that have Status as 'Reserved' `ocm support get subscriptions [organizationID] "Status='Reserved'"`
 * Get subscription by its ID and include its reserved resources: `ocm support get subscriptions [subscriptionID] --fetch-reserved-resources`
 * Get first subscription by its cluster ID and include its roles: `ocm support get subscriptions [clusterID] --first --fetch-roles`